Aging & Health A to Z

 - A tilt-table test, in which you are strapped to a table that moves from a lying down to an upright position.
 Changes in symptoms, blood pressure, or heart rhythm in different positions can help pin down the cause of your fainting.

 Because fainting can be caused by so many different conditions, your healthcare provider may perform multiple tests.
-But 50% of the time, your doctor will not be able to find a cause.
+But 20% of the time, your provider will not be able to find a cause.
 Consider this good news—it generally means your condition is not life-threatening.

 Posted: March 2012